 Next on our list of the biggest stadiums in Europe is Wembley in London, England, an iconic venue that has become a centre for football action in recent years.
 Having opened on the site of the old Wembley Stadium, which had stood there for 80 years until 2003, the new Wembley is recognisable for its 134-metre-high arch.

-It is, of course, the home of the England national team but was also where Tottenham Hotspur played their home games between August 2017 and March 2019, in between White Hart Lane being demolished and the Tottenham Hotspur Stadium being completed.
+It is, of course, the home of the England national team.
+Tottenham Hotspur played their home games between August 2017 and March 2019 before their current stadium was completed.

 Interestingly, the stadium has more toilets than any other venue worldwide.